AlexandreDecan/sismic/docs/time.rst

     after 0.1: 10.1

-Finally, a clock based on real time can be accelerated or slowed down by changing the value of its :py:attr:`~sismic.clock.BaseClock.speed` attribute.
+Finally, a simulated clock can be accelerated or slowed down by changing the value of its :py:attr:`~sismic.clock.SimulatedClock.speed` attribute.
 By default, the value of this attribute is set to ``1``.
 A higher value (e.g. ``2``) means that the clock will be faster than real time (e.g. 2 times faster), while a lower value slows down the clock.